 We are closed when Garden City Public Schools are closed.
 School will also be closed when driving conditions are hazardous.
 Our Director will make this decision.
 You will also receive notice advising of closings or early dismissals in the event of hazardous weather or other emergency conditions.

 Conferences - Teachers will arrange a mutually convenient time.

 Confidentiality of Student Records

-Our entire staff including the clergy, church employees, volunteers, etc. is committed to maintaining a child’s/family’s confidentiality.
+Our entire staff including the clergy, church employees, volunteers, etc. is committed to maintaining confidentiality.
 Student records are open only to the particular child’s teacher, clergy and to the School Board, only if necessary.
 We are a team of professionals, who will work together to brainstorm solutions, sharing techniques and recommending resources.
-Hence, it is appropriate and standard procedure, that a teacher may address a particular problem to the educational team, or, as otherwise deemed necessary, without disclosing the family name.
+Hence, it is appropriate and standard procedure that a teacher may address a particular problem to the educational team, or, as otherwise deemed necessary, without disclosing the family name.

 Snack and Lunch

 We are an all nut free zone school.
 Parents are responsible to provide a healthy snack and lunch daily.

 If your child has serious allergies, please be sure to discuss this with the teacher prior to Registration.
 A list of children with allergies will be posted in the classroom.
 Although the teacher and assistant teacher will be vigilant respecting food allergies, it is always required that each supervising adult (teacher, assistant teacher or parent) participates and checks the allergy list before serving any snack.

 Our primary means of communication is by email, remind app and notices in student backpacks.
 Important notices, reminders, and projects are sent home in the backpacks.
 Therefore, it is important to equip your child with a roomy and sturdy backpack and to check your child’s backpack every school day.

 You may communicate with other members or our staff and even pay tuition via the backpack.
 Please make sure your notes are clearly labeled with the address and name.